Society of Wetland Scientists

-The Society of Wetland Scientists (SWS) is an international, professional non-profit organization devoted to promoting understanding, conservation, protection, restoration, science-based management, and sustainability of wetlands.
-Society membership is open to anyone with an interest in wetlands.
-Based in Madison, Wisconsin, United States, it has 3000+ members worldwide.
+The Society of Wetland Scientists (SWS) is an international, professional non-profit organization whose mission is to promote best practices in wetland research, education, conservation, preservation, restoration, and management.
+The SWS vision is to ensure that wetlands are understood, their importance recognized, and sound wetland science is used as a guide for wetland professionals and the general public to collaborate on research, conservation, preservation, restoration, and management of wetlands in our changing environment.
+Based in Washington, DC, United States, SWS has 3000+ members worldwide, and the membership is open to anyone with an interest in wetlands.

-SWS has sixteen regional chapters around the world: Alaska, Asia, Canada, Central, China, Europe, International, Mid-Atlantic, New England, North Central, Oceania, Pacific Northwest, Rocky Mountain, South Atlantic, South Central, and Western.
-SWS has nine sections that organize symposia and workshops for the SWS Annual Meeting: Biogeochemistry, Education, Global Change Ecology, Peatlands, Public Policy and Regulation, Ramsar, Wildlife, Wetland Restoration, and Women in Wetlands.
+SWS has fifteen regional chapters around the world: Asia, Canada, Central, China, Europe, International, Mid-Atlantic, New England, North Central, Oceania, Pacific Northwest, Rocky Mountain, South Atlantic, South Central, and Western.
+SWS has ten sections that organize symposia and workshops for the SWS Annual Meeting: Biogeochemistry, Education, Global Change Ecology, Peatlands, Public Policy and Regulation, Ramsar, Student, Wetland Restoration, Wildlife, and Women in Wetlands.

-SWS has been managed by an association management company, AMPED Association Management, since 2010.
+SWS has been managed by an association management company, MCI-Group, since 2021.
 SWS is associated with the SWS Professional Certification Program, which works "to identify qualified individuals to assess and manage the Nation’s resources."
 The certification program is run by a separate office and collects separate membership dues.
-Certification signifies that the academic and work experience of a Professional Wetland Scientist (PWS) meets the standards expected by his or her peers of a practicing wetland professional and provides acknowledgment to his or her peers of adherence to standards of professional ethics with regard to the conduct and practice of wetland science.
+Certification signifies that the academic and work experience of a Professional Wetland Scientist (PWS) meets the standards expected by their peers as a practicing wetland professional and provides acknowledgment to their peers of adherence to standards of professional ethics with regard to the conduct and practice of wetland science.
 PWS certification is awarded for those meeting both educational and experience requirements.
 Wetland Professional in Training (WPIT) is considered a preliminary step for persons who meet the basic educational requirements but not the experience requirements.

 SWS was founded in March 1980 by Richard Macomber, a biologist with the United States Army Corps of Engineers Board of Rivers and Harbors.
-That same year, the first SWS Annual Meeting was held in Tampa, Florida, United States.
+That same year, the first SWS annual meeting was held in Tampa, Florida, United States.
 The first president of SWS was James F. Parnell from the University of North Carolina Wilmington.
-The first issue of Wetlands, the Society's premier, international journal, was published in 1981 as proceedings for the Annual Meeting.
+The first issue of Wetlands, the society's premier international journal, was published in 1981 as proceedings for the annual meeting.
 Since that time, Wetlands has evolved into a quarterly journal, communicating research to an expanding community of international and interdisciplinary wetland professionals.
 It is currently published by Springer on behalf of the SWS.